CoderKinley/Side-Menu-Panel-Library/README.md

 ## Downloading from GitHub
 To get the DLL package from the repository:
 1. Navigate to [https://github.com/CoderKinley/Side-Menu-Panel-Library](https://github.com/CoderKinley/Side-Menu-Panel-Library)
-2. Click on the "Releases" section in the right sidebar (or navigate to the Releases page)
-3. Download the latest release of `LeftMenuPanel.dll`
+2. Download the Zipfile including `Lib` and `LeftMenuPanel.dll`
-4. Alternatively, you can clone the repository and navigate to the `/bin/Release` folder
+3. Alternatively, you can clone the repository and navigate to the `/bin/Release` folder

 ### Step 1: Organize Your Library Files
 1. Create a dedicated folder in your project (recommended):